Religious Education

 The teaching of Religious Education at Salesbury Church of England Primary School offers every child the opportunity to flourish and live life in all its fullness (John 10,10).

-It will help educate for dignity and respect, encouraging all to live well together.
+RE will help educate for dignity and respect, encouraging all to live well together.

 Intent.png